richardpct/aws-terraform-tuto01/README.md

 # Purpose
-The aim of this tutorial is to show you how to build a simple aws example using Terraform.
+The aim of this tutorial is to show you how to build a simple AWS example using Terraform.
 The example I choose is [the Getting Started with IPv4 for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/getting-started-ipv4.html?shortFooter=true)

 # Requirement
-* You must have an aws account, if you don't have yet, you can subscribe the free tier.
+* You must have an AWS account, if you don't have yet, you can subscribe the free tier.
 * You must install terraform

 # Usage